jinghuazhao/PW-pipeline/README.md

 The output will be available from individual directories named after the software you choose, and optionally in case all software are used the output can also be an Excel workbook containing combined results.

+In case of DEPICT, it is possible to call [netowrk_plot.py](DEPICT/network_plot.py) to generate network diagram and perform cluster analysis.

 ## EXAMPLE

 We can take the GIANT summary statistics as example which requires build 37 positions than can be downloaded from the UCSC website.